 The Bremond ISD Student Code of Conduct is available online.
 We acknowledge and understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Code.

 Print name of student:

 Signature of student:

-Print name of parent:

 Signature of parent:

 Date:

-Grade: